 Rugendas fell in love with America after the first trip to Brazil, where he was commissioned by Baron de Langsdorff, and whose fruit was a book of prints that Alexander von Humboldt celebrated as the best representation of tropical nature ever made.

 In search of freedom

 The artist returned to the American continent, already surrounded by some fame and animated by Humboldt, and made his living painting portraits of notable people, to finance his pictorial interests.
-He toured the region and became known as Mauricio Rugendas.
-He spent three years in Mexico and in 1834 he arrived in Chile, where he stayed for eight years, broadened his artistic horizons and was the protagonist of a novel romance.
+He toured the region and became known as to Mauricio Rugendas.
+He spent three years in Mexico and in 1834 he arrived in Chile, where he stayed for eight years, broadened his artistic horizons, and was the protagonist of a novel romance.

 Carlos Franz recognizes that he took many liberties at the time of creating the fiction that envelops the protagonist and that includes a fourth character that enters the amorous conflict.
 It is about a young Charles Darwin, who would have coincided with Rugendas at that time in Chile, and who embodies the rival, also in his rationalistic scientific eagerness, from which the German artist was trying to distance himself.